Aircraft Mechanic Schools Washington DC

 Many A&P mechanics today were trained in the military.
 As a military mechanic, you could be working on anything from large airliners and transports to jet fighters and attack helicopters.
 If you decide to go this route, upon your discharge from the military, you'll need to take the necessary FAA tests and have the proper documentation of your practical experience.

 Once you have passed the required tests, you'll be eligible to apply for A&P mechanic jobs in Washington DC.
 However, please note that military experience can sometimes be too specific, and not meet the broad specifications required by the FAA.
-Even after your discharge, you may have to attend one of the FAA-approved Aircraft Mechanic Schools.
+Even after your discharge, you may have to attend one of the FAA-approved Aircraft Mechanic Trade Schools in Washington DC.

 On the job training... a very few people earn the required minimum coursework and skill set needed to pass the A&P certification tests through on the job training.